Sample Focus VS. Tracklib: The Pros and Cons of Two Sample LibrariesSample Focus VS. Tracklib: The Pros and Cons of Two Sample Libraries

 • Subscription model.
 Two plans even include unlimited sample clearance!

-• By referring a new user to Tracklib, you earn 250 download credits.
+• By referring a new user to Tracklib, you earn 250 download credits if the person signs up.

-Sidenote: Tracklib recently upgraded the number of download credits and launched Sounds: a new extra section featuring loops, one-shots, and sample packs.
+Sidenote: Tracklib recently upgraded the number of download credits and, on top of that, launched Sounds: a new section featuring royalty-free loops, one-shots, and sample packs.

 What's the interface like?

 When considering a site's interface, the most important question is: How intuitive is it?
 In order to use a music service to its fullest potential, the user must be able to navigate through it with ease.
-Thankfully, Tracklib, Sample Focus, and Splice all make things incredibly simple for users.
+Thankfully, Tracklib and Sample Focus both make things incredibly simple for users.
 With a clear layout and various helpful filters for organizing samples, all services are ideal for users of all web-navigating abilities.
 However, be aware that mobile devices are not supported at Sample Focus.

 However, keep in mind that you don’t own the sounds.
 Ownership remains the property of the Licensor.
 That means you cannot license, sublicense, sell, resell, or redistribute the licensed material or a derivative work based on that.
 Think of offering it as part of a sample pack or sharing the licensed material in a downloadable format.
 This is not allowed according to Sample Focus' Standard License, for example.